NikitaShab218/ProtoHax-ALL-SOURCES/README.md

 ProtoHax was once a legendary Minecraft cheat, but it was discontinued.
 Why?
 Because people started cloning and **selling** it (especially the popular **GodWare** fork), so the original developer shut it down.

-However, a better solution would have been to implement a **module system**, allowing external modules to be imported.
-This way, the developer could sell official modules legally instead of the whole client being cloned and resold.
+A better solution could have been a **module system**, allowing users to import external modules.
+That way, the developer could legally sell official modules instead of the entire cheat being resold.

-After shutdown, two repositories remained:
+After shutdown, only two repositories were left:
-- `ProtoHax` — the core library.
+- `ProtoHax` — the core library
-- `ProtoHax-Android` — the Android application that uses the library.
+- `ProtoHax-Android` — the Android app using the library

-But a key part was missing: the `maven_repo`, which included critical dependencies like `libmitm`, `mcauth`, `leveldb`, and more.
-These were removed due to copyright concerns.
+However, the most important part was removed — the `maven_repo`, which contained essential dependencies like `libmitm`, `mcauth`, `leveldb`, etc. These were removed due to copyright.

 ---

 ### 🧩 How to build ProtoHax today?

 Most of the hard work has already been done for you.

 I:
-- Recovered the `maven_repo`
+- Recovered the missing `maven_repo`
-- Reconfigured `gradle` to work with **local** dependencies
+- Reconfigured all `gradle` files to use **local** dependencies

 #### 🔧 Requirements:
 - Windows PC
-- Android Studio installed
+- Android Studio
-- This repository and the `maven_repo` archive
+- This repository and the included `maven_repo`

 #### 📦 Build steps:
 1. Create a working folder with both `ProtoHax` and `ProtoHax-Android`.
-2. In both projects, edit `build.gradle` and point Maven paths to your local repo.
+2. In both projects, edit the `build.gradle` files to point Maven repositories to local paths.
-3. First, build the `ProtoHax` library — you will get a `.jar` and `.pom` file.
+3. Build the `ProtoHax` library.
+You will get a `.jar` file.
-4. Place those files here:
-   `ProtoHax-Android/maven_repo/dev/sora/relay/ProtoHax/1.4.0/`
+4. Go to: ProtoHax-Android/maven_repo/dev/sora/relay/ProtoHax/1.4.0/protohax-1.4.0.jar
+5. Open this `.jar` archive and **replace the `dev` folder inside it** with the updated one from your compiled `ProtoHax` library.
+6. Save the `.jar` and then open `ProtoHax-Android` in Android Studio.
-5. Open `ProtoHax-Android` in Android Studio and build it as a normal app.
+7. Build it like a normal application.

-Done!
-If all paths are correct — it should compile successfully.
+✅ If all paths and changes are correct — the app will compile successfully.

 ---

-📁 **Archive with `maven_repo` and both projects available below**.
+📁 **The full archive is available in the repository files.**

 ---